MukundTambe/Aboutme/README.md

 # Aboutme
-What to learn python.
+Want to learn python.
 Have in-depth knowledge in PL SQL.